LifeInvaderr/README-Generator/README.md

   ## Tests
   To test the program, when in VS code.
-Enter "node index.js" in the terminal to initialize the series of prompts.
+Enter `node index.js` in the terminal to initialize the series of prompts.

   ## Questions
   If you have any questions, please reach me at matthewkausfox@gmail.com.